mohamedessamm1/mohamedessamm1/README.md

 ### Hi there , I'm Mohamed👋
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning IT at faculty of computer and information science MU
+- 🎯 Future Goals: Learn more technologies - Never stop creating new ideas.
 ## 📫 How to reach me:
 ---[LinkedIn]
 (https://www.linkedin.com/in/mohamed-essam-707032217/)